-The Electrical College Board conducts an Annual Awards Dinner in June of each year, at a capital city location decided by the Board.
+The Electrical College Board conducts an Annual Awards Dinner each year, at a capital city location decided by the Board.
 The M A Sargent Medal, the National Professional Engineer of the Year award, The Graduate Electrical Power Engineer of the Year and other prizes such as the student thesis prizes awarded by the national committees are usually presented at this Dinner, at which all members of the College are welcome (details available from the Committee Administrator for the Board).

 About this Award